atifaziz/r-install.ps/README.md

 - Generate convenience batch scripts called `R.cmd` and `Rscript.cmd`
   that invoke the right version of `R.exe` and `Rscript.exe` respectively.

-All that is required for a the developer of an R project to take advantage of the module and its commands is to use [checkpoint][checkpoint] like shown in the example below:
+All that is required for the developer of an R project to take advantage of the module and its commands is to use [checkpoint][checkpoint] like shown in the example below: